LindaK2013/LindaK2013/README.md

-- 👋 Hi, I’m @LindaK2013
+- 👋 Hi, I’m linda k
 - 👀 I’m interested in data science and machine learning
-- 🌱 I’m currently learning machine learning and Ai at Georgian College and Ryerson University
+- 🌱 I’m currently learning machine learning and Ai in Ontario Canada
 - 💞️ I’m looking to collaborate on bitching and moaning.
-- 📫 How to reach me linda.kettle.gc@gmail.com
+- 📫 How to reach me hpbrickhead@gmail.com

 <!---
 LindaK2013/LindaK2013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.